GanilhaT/Embedded-Monitoring-System-Critical-Applications/README.md

 # Proposed Approach

 In this section, I'll present the main elements composing the Cloud's implementation of the logging system: communication, parsing tool, search engine, and visualization tool.
 The technologies were instantiated on the same physical machine with a Linux operating system and an Ubuntu 20.04.3 LTS distribution.
 We utilized the following hardware components: two 4 GB DDR3 RAM sticks with 1600 MHz of speed; Intel(R) Pentium(R) CPU G3240 @ 3.10GHz processor; 500 GB Hard Drive.

+## ESP-IDF

+This is a template application to be used with [Espressif IoT Development Framework](https://github.com/espressif/esp-idf).

+Please check [ESP-IDF docs](https://docs.espressif.com/projects/esp-idf/en/latest/get-started/index.html) for getting started instructions.

+*Code in this repository is in the Public Domain (or CC0 licensed, at your option.)
+Unless required by applicable law or agreed to in writing, this software is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.*

 ## Communication